Are you a soon to be mother or did you just have your little one?

 Eat low G.I. foods and regular small meals – Your blood sugar levels can fluctuate rapidly during pregnancy.
 Eat food high in carbohydrates (whole grains, pulses, potatoes etc) one or two hours before your class.
 Carry juice with you to your class, to drink if you feel faint or dizzy.
 If this occurs, slow down or stop exercising.

 Regular, gentle exercise (at least 3 times a week) is preferable to more random activity

 Don’t overdo it – Keep your level of exertion to 10-12 on a scale of 1-20

 Get up from the floor slowly.
 As you get bigger, you’ll need to start thinking about rolling onto your side before you sit up.

 Don’t hold your breath during exercise

 - As soon as you know you’re pregnant, you should stop doing stomach curls and crunches: Abdominal bracing exercises (i.e. working to hold your spine in neutral alignment against peripheral mobility or resistance) will be beneficial for your labour and your posture.
-Breathe Prenatal Yoga classes will offer you plenty of opportunity to work your abdominals safely.
+Prenatal classes will offer you plenty of opportunity to work your abdominals safely.